exasol/bucketfs-java/doc/system_requirements.md

 `req-conditional-upload~1`

-For large files BFSJ can determine if its necessary to upload a file or if it's already there.
+For large files BFSJ can determine if its necessary to upload a file or if that file is already present in the Bucket at the given target path.

 Rationale: